MHovenkamp/ATP/README.md

 FROM value TO OUTPUT                // set output from function FROM END TO function_1              // end function block

-FROM 1 TO function_1                // give input to function_1
-FROM function_1 TO output_container // get output from function, program continues from here after function is run
+FROM function_1 : 1 TO output_container // get output from function, program continues from here after function is run
 ```
 ###### If statements
 I will also change the way if statements work, in the place of x you put the variable to test and in the place of y the conditions, Following the conditions yup put a ":" followed by what you want the variable changed to if the condition is true